Diffusion Action Segmentation: Experiments

 \textbf{Metrics.} Following previous works, the frame-wise accuracy (Acc), the edit score (Edit), and the F1 scores at overlap thresholds {10\%, 25\%, 50\%} (F1@\{10, 25, 50\}) are reported.
 The accuracy assesses the results at the frame level, while the edit score and F1 scores measure the performance at the segment level.
 The same evaluation codes are used as in previous works~\cite{2021_BMVC_Yi,2019_CVPR_Farha}.

 \textbf{Implementation Details.} For all the datasets, we leverage the I3D features~\cite{I3D} used in most prior works as the input features $F$ with $D{=}2048$ dimensions.
 The encoder $h_\phi$ is a re-implemented ASFormer encoder~\cite{2021_BMVC_Yi}.
-The decoder $g_\psi$ is an ASFormer decoder modified to be step-dependent, which adds a step embedding to the input as in~\cite{DDPM}.
-The encoder has 10 layers and 64, 64, 256 feature maps for GTEA, 50Salads, and Breakfast respectively.
-We adjust the decoder to be lightweight to reduce the computational cost of the iterative denoising process, which includes 8 layers and 30\% numbers of feature maps compared to the encoder.
+The decoder $g_\psi$ is a re-implemented ASFormer decoder modified to be step-dependent, which adds a step embedding to the input as in~\cite{DDPM}.
+The encoder has 10, 10, 12 layers and 64, 64, 256 feature maps for GTEA, 50Salads, and Breakfast respectively.
+We adjust the decoder to be lightweight to reduce the computational cost of the iterative denoising process, which includes 8 layers and 24, 24, 128 feature maps for the three datasets respectively.
 The intermediate features from encoder layers with indices 5, 7, 9 are concatenated to be the conditioning features $E$ with $D'{=}768$ for Breakfast and $D'{=}192$ for other datasets.
-The encoder and decoder are trained end-to-end using the Adam optimizer with a batch size of 4.
+The encoder and decoder are trained end-to-end using Adam with a batch size of 4.
 The learning rate is 1e-4 for Breakfast and 5e-4 for other datasets.
 In addition to the loss $\mathcal{L}^{\mathrm{sum}}$ for the decoder outputs, we append a prediction head to the encoder and apply $\mathcal{L}^{\mathrm{ce}}$ and $\mathcal{L}^{\mathrm{smo}}$ as auxiliary supervision.
-The total number of steps is set as $S{=}1000$ and 25 steps are utilized at inference based on the sampling strategy with skipped steps~\cite{DDIM}.
+The total steps are set as $S{=}1000$ and 25 steps are utilized at inference based on the sampling strategy with skipped steps~\cite{DDIM}.
 The action sequences are normalized to $[-1, 1]$ when adding and removing noise in Eq.~\ref{eq:6} and Eq.~\ref{eq:12}.
-Our codes will be released.
+All frames are processed together and all actions are predicted together, without any auto-regressive method at training or inference.